iturdikulov/notes/interpreter (computing).md

 ---
-title: "Interpreter (computing)"
 date: 2023-05-13
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Interpreter (computing)

 > In computer science, an interpreter is a computer program that directly
 > executes instructions written in a programming or scripting language, without